abdoulayegk/nvim-lua/nvim/README.md

 **NOTE** make sure you have [node](https://nodejs.org/en/) installed, I recommend a node manager like [fnm](https://github.com/Schniz/fnm).

+If you want to replace a global vim scrip to lua you can do something like: `let *replace* vim.g`

 ## Fonts

 I recommend using the following repo to get a "Nerd Font" (Font that supports icons)